 This is because according to Jam-yang-shay-ba's own definition, such a worldly innate awareness:

 Unlike a wisdom consciousness which tries to find the imaginary object and realizes the non-existence of such, a worldly innate awareness deals with the existence of phenomena, either positive or negative.
-Regarding this point, Hopkins states:
+Regarding this point, Hopkins states:does not analyze [to try to find] the object designated and does not superimpose [falsity] through the conception [of phenomena] as truly existent.

 Thus, Jam-yang-shay-ba's statement seems too broad.
 He is on firm doctrinal ground when he says the ji snyed ba are posited by a worldly innate awareness.
 It is only emptiness (the ji lta ba) which cannot be cognized by a worldly innate awareness (and therefore receives Nga-wang-bel-den's qualifier, making the phrase read: ``the existence of emptiness").